Chloé Zhao: Awards and nominations

 Daughters (2010) won First Place Student Live Action Short at the 2010 Palm Springs International Short Fest and Special Jury Prize at the 2010 Cinequest Film Festival.
-In 2021 Zhao's Nomadland (2020) won the Academy Award for Best Picture and the Acadamy Award for Best Directing.
-Nomadland (2020) also won Golden Globe's Award for Best Director, the BAFTA Award for Best Direction, the BAFTA Award for Best Film, the Independent Spirit Award for Best Director, the Independent Spirit Award for Best Editing, the Critic's Choice Movie Award for Best Adapted Screenplay as well as the Critic's Choice Movie Award for Best Director.
+In 2021 Zhao's Nomadland (2020) won the Academy Award for Best Picture and the Academy Award for Best Director.
+Nomadland (2020) also won the Golden Globe Award for Best Director, the BAFTA Award for Best Direction, the BAFTA Award for Best Film, the Independent Spirit Award for Best Director, the Independent Spirit Award for Best Editing, the Critic's Choice Movie Award for Best Adapted Screenplay, and the Critic's Choice Movie Award for Best Director.

+In December 2024, Chloé Zhao was included on the BBC's 100 Women list.